Starfodders/Card-Game/systemDesign.md

 Terminology (Syntax)
 - 'Your Deck'  variable refers to the active deck during the game.
 Later on will add more decks that can be edited but during fights, 'your deck' will always be active
+- Avatar class contains HP, Max HP, name.
+These things will carry on throughout different combats
+- Dynamic values like card draw, energy, buffs/debuffs are instance specific and don't need to be retained over separate combats

 Terminology (Design)
 - Attack cards, Tactics, and specials are all different color card backgrounds